Simplicius Cheong : Associate Artist

 On June 30, 2014, Mr Cheong's new work "Jazz Movement For Flute and Piano" (2013) was premiered in London, at the Purcell Room by flautist Mark Underwood, to whom the composition was dedicated.

-Simplicius performed with his jazz quartet in Rome and London in May 2016.
+Simplicius performed with his jazz quartet in Rome and London in May 2016, and performed with his Quartet recently at the 2017 "Jazz in July" Festival in Singapore at the Esplanade Theatres On The Bay.

 As a septuagenarian, Cheong still enjoys pursuing his main interests - music, meditation, and a daily swim in the ocean, near his home in Sydney.